Do you know the difference between a roll and a pinwheel? Neither do I, but these taco pinwheels will make you forget about all the minutiae in life.

 - 1/2 tsp Black Pepper

-Reduce the heat to low and add the Greek yogurt and beans, stirring well.
-Let the mixture simmer while you prepare the crust.
+- Reduce the heat to low and add the Greek yogurt and beans, stirring well.
+Heat until warm throughout before allowing the mixture to cool while you prepare the crust.

-Add the beef mixture on top of the rolled dough and top with the shredded cheese.
+- Add the beef mixture on top of the rolled dough and top with the shredded cheese.
 Leave about an inch on the sides to prevent overflow when rolling.
+(Make sure the beef mixture isn't too warm before adding to the dough.)

 More Taco Recipes You Might Like